twiw-horizontal-trans-150h

 Article VI, Clause 2 of the United States Constitution, known as the Supremacy Clause, states that federal law is “the supreme Law of the Land; and the Judges in every State shall be bound thereby, any thing in the Constitution or Laws of any State to the Contrary notwithstanding.”

 State legislation introduced in the Massachusetts House of Representatives, H. 2937, has over two dozen co-sponsors.
-Introduced by Jeffrey Roy of the 10th of Franklin and Tommy Vitolo of Brookline, the act would add additional requirements of collectors including notice periods.
+Introduced by Jeffrey Roy of the 10th Franklin District and Tommy Vitolo of Brookline, the act would add additional requirements of collectors including notice periods.
 The bill was referred to the Joint Committee on Revenue in February and was part of a committee hearing on June 22.
 No other action has been taken on the bill.
 Previous bills addressing the topic have never advanced out of committee.

 As This Week in Worcester reported earlier this week, a new study found the Massachusetts Legislature the least efficient in the U.S.